 There’s been so many examples of organisations kicking appraisals to the curb that you’d think there’s been some sort of revolution going on.

-There’s also research suggesting organisations scrap performance management appraisals at their peril as it can lead to higher levels of disengagement and less relationship-building time spent between manager and employee.
+Many companies, have simply scrapped annual appraisals.
+When the media reports they’ve ‘killed’ them, they haven’t, just replaced them with something that feels quite different.
+Organisations scrap performance management appraisals at their peril as it can lead to higher levels of disengagement and less relationship-building time spent between manager and employee.

-So no-one’s suggesting performance appraisals are dead – simply that there’s a better way to do them than the standard cookie-cutter once-a-year option.
+So no-one’s suggesting performance appraisals are dead.
+Simply that there’s a better way to do them than the standard cookie-cutter once-a-year option.

-One of the reasons people don’t get on with performance appraisals is they feel so formal: even thinking about them makes people shudder.
+One of the reasons people don’t get on with performance appraisals is they feel so formal.
+Even thinking about them makes people shudder.
 The fact they occur so infrequently makes this formality even more apparent.

-Informal check-ins are a common replacement – Adobe is one of the highest-profile companies to move to them.
+Informal check-ins are a common replacement.
+Adobe is one of the highest-profile companies to move to them.
 In most cases, these check-ins differ from annual performance reviews in a few ways:

 Check-ins are designed to be forward-looking, focused on achieving more together and on timely presentation of advice, feedback, reflection and a positive attitude for moving forwards.